 Reducing Pollutant Runoff from a Municipal Parking Lot

 The City of Dayton captures runoff from municipal parking lots and separates out pollutants before discharging to rivers.

 Improved parking lot design at a park in Hamilton County slows stormwater runoff, increases groundwater recharge, and reduces water pollution.

 A downtown Dayton housing development saves money and energy using green technology.

 Reducing impacts from stormwater runoff

 The City of Springfield uses a balanced approach to natural resources protection and economic development.

 Many communities know that the most effective way to protect drinking water sources is to ensure proper land use over the aquifer.

-Creation of a research facility where the invisible nature of the buried valley aquifer, groundwater, and its relationship to the river can be revealed to students.
+The Theis Environmental Monitoring and Modeling Site is a research facility where the invisible nature of the buried valley aquifer, groundwater, and its relationship to the river can be revealed to students.